fongbrandon1928/ECS150Assignment2/REPORT.md

 This allows the user to be able to split resources among all the threads and to stop it if they want a certain task to be finished first.

+## Memory Management

+The memory deallocation approach in the provided threading code ensures efficient resource management by systematically reclaiming memory allocated to threads upon their completion and during system shutdown.
+When a thread finishes execution, "uthread_exit" deallocates its stack and control block (TCB) to free up the significant memory resources each thread consumes.
+This process includes deallocating the thread's execution stack and then freeing the TCB, which holds crucial thread information.
+Similarly, at the end of the program's execution, "uthread_run" performs cleanup for the idle thread by deallocating its stack and TCB, and also destroying the ready queue to ensure all dynamic memory associated with thread management is released.
+Additionally, the thread creation process incorporates robust error handling to preemptively free allocated resources in case of initialization failures, preventing memory leaks.
+This meticulous approach to memory deallocation is essential for maintaining the system's memory efficiency and preventing leaks in a multi-threaded environment, ensuring that resources are only used when necessary and promptly released when they are no longer needed.

 ## Tester code

 ### queue_tester.c

-The queue_tester.c contains various types of test for queue operations.
-It aims to check for

 ### test_preempt.c

 The "test_preempt.c" contains code to test the function of preemption in threads.
-Four threads in the code that will be each calculating fibonacci sequences starting at 0 and ending at 40.
+Four threads in the code that will each calculating fibonacci sequences starting at 0 and ending at 40.
 Since calculating fibonacci numbers at higher numbers using this method is very intensive, it is a good method to test preemption in threads.
 The main function starts the first thread with